es-axiom/enliven/docs/redux-structure.md

   2. POST /api/session
   3. receiveCurrentUser is the success callback

-* sign-out.
+* sign-out
-  1 invoke.d from the header onSubmit
+  1. invoked from the header onSubmit
-  2 DELETE. /api/session3
+  2. DELETE /api/session3

 * getCurrentUser
   1. invoked by App
   2. GET /api/session